 Some email templates need to be crafted by hand, while others can be found through online services and tweaked to meet your unique needs.

 Text templates should be drafted by your team to convey the right message to your audience.
 However, you can format text templates and save them in Google or Outlook.

 How to find professional email templates

 Professional email templates can only be created using a professional email provider.
 And getting the right email provider is everything when it comes to email marketing.

-When you’re looking for an email provider, make sure the one you choose has best-in-class deliverability rates, offers a free trial period along with reusable templates that are free with service, and the option to purchase additional professionally-designed and custom templates.
+When you’re looking for an email provider, make sure the one you choose has best-in-class deliverability rates, mobile-responsive designs, reusable templates that are free with service, and the option to purchase additional professionally-designed and custom templates.

 What makes a good email template?